A Postcard From Yellowstone, A Message of Hope

 The Yellowstone video message has some key elements that continue to drive the success of the community:

 - An unmistakable message of “Yes, you can!”

 - A strong “start this minute” call to action.

 - A new weight loss tool to try (or to try in a slightly different way).

 Perhaps more uniquely (and a message that doctors and weight loss professionals have not yet delivered): A deep respect and compassion for people starting at a high weight.

 (For people just finding Eat Like a Bear, the first step is to watch the video A Postcard from Yellowstone.
-The Three-Day Challenge is the go-to getting started tool (CLICK!).
+The second step is the Three-Day Challenge — the go-to getting started tool (CLICK!).
 It is free via email and makes no secret of what we do here.)